• Skip to primary navigation

 What to Serve with Hot Honey Sauce

-Our favorite way to enjoy this gluten free hot honey is drizzled over pizza, fried chicken, or BBQ Baked Chicken Thighs.
+Our favorite way to enjoy this gluten free hot honey is drizzled over our Ricotta Pizza, Karaage Chicken, or BBQ Chicken Thighs.
 It also makes a zesty addition to breakfast sandwiches, biscuits, ice cream, baked brie cheese, or a charcuterie board.

 Recipe FAQs